Ditectrev/Amazon-Web-Services-Certified-AWS-Certified-Security-SCS-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [x] Ensure that AWS Config is enabled in the account, and that the required AWS Config rules have been created for the CIS compliance evaluation.
 - [ ] Ensure that the correct trail in AWS CloudTrail has been configured for monitoring by Security Hub, and that the Security Hub service role has permissions to perform the GetObject operation on CloudTrail's Amazon S3 bucket.

+### A company has secured the AWS account root user for its AWS account by following AWS best practices.
+The company also has enabled AWS CloudTrail, which is sending its logs to Amazon S3.
+A security engineer wants to receive notification in near-real time if a user uses the AWS account root user credentials to sign in to the AWS Management Console.
+Which solutions will provide this notification?
+(Choose two.)

+- [ ] Use AWS Trusted Advisor and its security evaluations for the root account.
+Configure an Amazon EventBridge event rule that is invoked by the Trusted Advisor API.
+Configure the rule to target an Amazon Simple Notification Service (Amazon SNS) topic.
+Subscribe any required endpoints to the SNS topic so that these endpoints can receive notification.
+- [ ] Use AWS IAM Access Analyzer.
+Create an Amazon Cloud Watch Logs metric filter to evaluate log entries from Access Analyzer that detect a successful root account login.
+Create an Amazon CloudWatch alarm that monitors whether a root login has occurred.
+Configure the CloudWatch alarm to notify an Amazon Simple Notification Service (Amazon SNS) topic when the alarm enters the ALARM state.
+Subscribe any required endpoints to this SNS topic so that these endpoints can receive notification.
+- [x] Configure AWS CloudTrail to send its logs to Amazon CloudWatch Logs.
+Configure a metric filter on the CloudWatch Logs log group used by CloudTrail to evaluate log entries for successful root account logins.
+Create an Amazon CloudWatch alarm that monitors whether a root login has occurred.
+Configure the CloudWatch alarm to notify an Amazon Simple Notification Service (Amazon SNS) topic when the alarm enters the ALARM state.
+Subscribe any required endpoints to this SNS topic so that these endpoints can receive notification.
+- [ ] Configure AWS CloudTrail to send log notifications to an Amazon Simple Notification Service (Amazon SNS) topic.
+Create an AWS Lambda function that parses the CloudTrail notification for root login activity and notifies a separate SNS topic that contains the endpoints that should receive notification.
+Subscribe the Lambda function to the SNS topic that is receiving log notifications from CloudTrail.
+- [x] Configure an Amazon EventBridge event rule that runs when Amazon CloudWatch API calls are recorded for a successful root login.
+Configure the rule to target an Amazon Simple Notification Service (Amazon SNS) topic.
+Subscribe any required endpoints to the SNS topic so that these endpoints can receive notification.

 ### A company always needs its Amazon Elastic Block Store (Amazon EBS) volumes to be encrypted During a security incident.
 EBS snapshots of suspicious instances are shared to a forensics account for analysis A security engineer attempting to share a suspicious EBS snapshot to the forensics account receives the following error `"Unable to share snapshot: An error occurred (OperationNotPermitted) when calling the ModifySnapshotAttribute operation: Encrypted snapshots with EBS default key cannot be shared`.
 Which combination of steps should the security engineer take in the incident account to complete the sharing operation?
 (Select THREE)

 - [x] Create a customer managed CMK Copy the EBS snapshot encrypting the destination snapshot using the new CMK.